IBM-Developer-Puget-Sound/curtain-raiser/how_to/create_ibm_account/NEWACCOUNT.md

 To create a new account, follow the steps below,

-1. You need an IBM Cloud account to access your cluster.
 1. If you do not have an IBM Cloud account yet, go to <https://cloud.ibm.com/registration> to register.

 1. In the `Create an account` window, enter your email and password.